-Jennifer Beloff is the Executive Director of Quality in the Department of Quality and Safety at Brigham and Women’s Hospital.
-She is an advanced practice nurse with 17 years of experience in healthcare quality improvement and patient safety.
-She joined Brigham and Women’s Hospital in August 2008 and is responsible for providing comprehensive direction, project management, and oversight for multiple quality measurement and reporting programs.
-Particular areas of focus include infection control, disease management, surgical management, and outcomes reporting.
-Prior to joining Brigham and Women’s Hospital, Jennifer worked at Valley Hospital in Ridgewood, NJ (just outside of New York City) as a nurse, nurse practitioner, and clinical quality specialist.
+Jennifer Beloff is the Vice President of Quality in the Department of Quality and Safety at Brigham and Women’s Hospital.
+Jennifer is a nurse practitioner with over 17 years of healthcare quality and patient safety experience.
+She joined BWH in August 2008 and is responsible for the operational management, strategic planning, and performance on all commercial, state, and federally funded pay for reporting (P4R) and pay for performance (P4P) programs, as well as the management and performance improvement efforts associated with a growing body of publicly reported metrics included in external quality reporting organizations, local/state government agencies, and medical boards and associations.
+Additionally, Jennifer also oversees the strategic planning, goal setting, and management of the Clinical Pathways and the Clinical Documentation Improvement programs at BWH.
+Prior to joining the hospital, Jennifer worked at Valley Hospital in Ridgewood, NJ (just outside of New York City) as a nurse, nurse practitioner, and clinical quality specialist.

-Kelly Doorley is the Director of Clinical Compliance at Brigham and Women’s Hospital.
+Kelly Doorley is the Executive Director of Clinical Compliance at Brigham and Women’s Hospital.
 She joined the hospital in November 2010 and is responsible for directing the hospital-wide efforts of all regulatory compliance and surveys including The Joint Commission and Centers for Medicare and Medicaid Services.
 She works closely with all levels of the organization to ensure Brigham and Women’s Hospital remains in compliance with state and federal rules and regulations including hospital licensure requirements.
-Prior to joining Brigham and Women’s Hospital, Kelly held varying positions across Partners Healthcare including staff nurse at Massachusetts General Hospital, Compliance Manager at Partners Healthcare Internal Audit, and most recently was the Director of Continual Readiness, Patient Safety, and Infection Prevention and Control at Brigham and Women’s Faulkner Hospital.
+Prior to joining BWH, Kelly held varying positions across Mass General Brigham including staff nurse at Massachusetts General Hospital, Compliance Manager at Mass General Brigham Internal Audit, and most recently was the Director of Continual Readiness, Patient Safety, and Infection Prevention and Control at Brigham and Women’s Faulkner Hospital.

 Karen Fiumara is the Executive Director of Patient Safety in the Department of Quality and Safety at Brigham and Women’s Hospital.
 She joined Brigham and Women’s Hospital in August 2002 and is responsible for the strategic planning and direction of the BWH Safety program.
 Particular areas of focus include enhancing the culture of safety at BWH, proactive and reactive risk assessment, and ensuring compliance with National Patient Safety Goals.
 Karen graduated from Massachusetts College of Pharmacy and completed a pharmacy practice residency at BWH.
 Prior to joining the Department of Quality and Safety, Karen worked as the Medication Safety Officer and managed the Anticoagulation Management Service at Brigham and Women’s Hospital.

 She received her MD and MBA degrees from the Yale School of Medicine and Yale School of Management.
 During her internal medicine residency at Brigham and Women’s Hospital, she was involved in the Medicine Management Leadership Track and developed an interest in addressing system-level deficiencies in quality and care delivery by implementing innovative interventions.
-She pursued nephrology fellowship at Brigham and Women’s and Massachusetts General Hospital, and conducted research related to quality improvement.
+She pursued a nephrology fellowship at Brigham and Women’s Hospital and Massachusetts General Hospital, and conducted research related to quality improvement.

-Dr. Hojjat Salmasian is the Program Director for Data Science and Evaluation at Brigham and Women’s Hospital and is also an Instructor of Medicine at Harvard Medical School (HMS).
+Dr. Hojjat Salmasian is the Medical Director of Data Science and Analytics at Brigham and Women’s Hospital and is also an Instructor of Medicine at Harvard Medical School (HMS).
 Hojjat leads our efforts on using advanced data science and informatics approaches to measure and improve quality, safety, and value of care delivered at Brigham and Women’s Hospital and affiliated hospitals and programs.
 In his academic role, Hojjat leads federally funded research projects focused on improving medication safety and reducing wrong-patient order entry.
 Hojjat received his medical and public health degrees from Tehran University of Medical Sciences, and his PhD in biomedical informatics from Columbia University.
 Prior to joining BWH and HMS, he held a similar role at NewYork-Presbyterian Hospital and Columbia University, leading a team of five advanced data scientists.

-Kate Ulbright is the Director of Clinical and Academic Programs.
+Kate Ulbricht is the Director of Clinical and Academic Programs.
 She received her Bachelor of Science from the University of Connecticut, Doctor of Pharmacy from the Massachusetts College of Pharmacy and Health Sciences University, and Master of Business Administration from Northeastern University in Boston, MA.
 Kate has served as a Senior Attending Clinical Pharmacist at Massachusetts General Hospital and as an Assistant Professor at multiple universities since 1996.
 She founded an international research collaboration providing evidence-based decision support tools promoting patient safety.
 Her publications include hundreds of peer-reviewed scientific articles, book chapters, and texts.
 Kate helps propel our Joint Commission/National Patient Safety Goals, transparency, and educational efforts forward.